Return to Index

 Neurological exam—examines the nervous system for evidence of other neurological disorders.
 This may include mental status testing of:

 - Attention span

 - Learning capacity

 - Psychological evaluation—looks for depression or other emotional illnesses that may be the first sign of Alzheimers disease

-- CT scan and MRI scan—take detailed pictures of your brain to identify any abnormalities
+- MRI scan , CT scan , and/or PET/CT scan —take detailed pictures of your brain to identify any abnormalities

 Blood and Urine Tests